 A delivered sidelink grant and its associated Sidelink transmission information are associated with a Sidelink process.
 Each Sidelink process supports one TB.

-For each sidelink grant, the Sidelink HARQ Entity shall:
+For each sidelink grant that is not on SL-PRS dedicated resource pool, the Sidelink HARQ Entity shall:

 1> if the MAC entity determines that the sidelink grant is used for initial transmission as specified in clause 5.22.1.1; or